The Expert Strikes Back: Interpreting Mixture-of-Experts Language Models at Expert Level: Conclusion

 \section{Conclusion}

 In this work, we demonstrated that Mixture-of-Experts (MoE) transformer architectures possess an inherent interpretability advantage over their dense counterparts.
-Using $k$-sparse probing, we provided empirical evidence that MoE neurons exhibit significantly lower polysemanticity, a property that is directly driven by the architectural constraint of sparse routing.
+Using $k$-sparse probing, we provided empirical evidence that MoE neurons exhibit significantly lower polysemanticity, a property that is closely associated with the architectural constraint of sparse routing.
 By leveraging this relative monosemanticity, we showed that \emph{zooming out} to the expert level provides a clearer, more scalable unit of analysis, allowing us to identify hundreds of specialized task experts that perform functional operations.